lavanet/lava/x/conflict/README.md

 For the conflict resolution there needs to be a majority met of votes for Provider A, Provider B or None of them.
 If a majority was not met, conflict reward pool is given to the consumer that reported the conflict.
 Once a majority is met providers that voted to the wrong side of the conflict are slashed and frozen, the slashed amount is added to the conflict reward pool.
-Now the reward pool is distributed between the comsumer and the providers that voted for the correct provider.
+Now the reward pool is distributed between the consumer and the providers that voted for the correct provider.

 ## Parameters